RyanBaer42/tic-tac-toe/README.md

 Some wins included:
 - I wrote DRY conditionals to detimine if a player had in-fact won the game.
 There is little to no redundancies in my game.js file.
-- Reassigned game.js attributes that were initially purposed for only one thing to help fix bugs that occured when a game had won but players continued to click the game's spaces
+- Reassigned game.js attributes that were initially purposed for only one thing to help fix bugs that occured when a game had been won but players continued to click the game's spaces